snootched/cb-lcars/README.md

 Substitute the following resource string when setting up font in HA-LCARS theme:
 `https://fonts.googleapis.com/css2?family=Antonio:wght@100..700&display=swap`

-_(Note: if the font is missing, the card will attempt to load it dynamically from the above URL.)_
+> **Note:**  If the font is missing, the card will attempt to load it dynamically from the above URL.)

 #### Customized *CB-LCARS* Colour Scheme